NinjaCoin-Master/ninja-wallet-pro/README.md

 ## Installing

-**Check out the full tutorial on how to install and use NinjaCoin Wallet at the [official NinjaCoin docs page](https://docs.turtlecoin.lol/guides/wallets/using-ninja-wallet-pro)!**
+**Check out the full tutorial on how to install and use NinjaCoin Wallet Pro at the [official NinjaCoin docs page](https://docs.turtlecoin.lol/guides/wallets/using-ninja-wallet-pro)!**

 ## Development Setup (All Platforms)